 If you have a 401(k) through your employer, your contributions will be captured by your W-2.

 If you have a private Roth IRA, those contributions don’t reduce your taxes, so you don’t need to worry about reporting them.
-The point of a Roth IRA is to make contributions out of your regular income, which you pay taxes on, so you don’t have to pay taxes when you withdraw that money later for retirement.
+The point of a Roth IRA is to make contributions out of your regular income, which you pay taxes on, so you don’t have to pay taxes when you withdraw that money later for your retirement.

 If you have a traditional IRA, make sure you get a record of those contributions.
 They reduce your taxable income now in exchange for paying taxes on that money later, when you eventually withdraw from the fund.